History of the Haudenosaunee

 Chiefs of the Six Nations of the Haudenosaunee, explaining their wampum belts in September 1871.

-The history of the Iroquois goes back to the formation of the league around 1450.
-Since then the Iroquois and their history have played an important role in the histories of the United States and Canada.
+The history of the Haudenosaunee, or history of the Iroquois, goes back to the formation of the league around 1450.
+Since then the Haudenosaunee and their history have played an important role in the histories of the United States and Canada.

 Historiography

-Knowledge of Iroquois history stems from Haudenosaunee oral tradition, archaeological evidence, accounts from Jesuit missionaries, and subsequent European historians.
-Historian Scott Stevens credits the early modern European value of written sources over oral tradition as contributing to a racialized, prejudiced perspective about the Iroquois through the 19th century.
-The historiography of the Iroquois peoples is a topic of much debate, especially regarding the American colonial period.
+Knowledge of Haudenosaunee history stems from Haudenosaunee oral tradition, archaeological evidence, accounts from Jesuit missionaries, and subsequent European historians.
+Historian Scott Stevens credits the early modern European value of written sources over oral tradition as contributing to a racialized, prejudiced perspective about the Haudenosaunee through the 19th century.
+The historiography of the Haudenosaunee peoples is a topic of much debate, especially regarding the American colonial period.

-French Jesuit accounts of the Iroquois portrayed them as savages lacking government, law, letters, and religion.
+French Jesuit accounts of the Haudenosaunee portrayed them as savages lacking government, law, letters, and religion.
 But the Jesuits made considerable effort to study their languages and cultures, and some came to respect them.
-A source of confusion for European sources, coming from a patriarchal society, was the matrilineal kinship system of Iroquois society and the related power of women.
-The Canadian historian D. Peter MacLeod wrote about the Canadian Iroquois and the French in the time of the Seven Years' War:
+A source of confusion for European sources, coming from a patriarchal society, was the matrilineal kinship system of Haudenosaunee society and the related power of women.
+The Canadian historian D. Peter MacLeod wrote about the Canadian Haudenosaunee and the French in the time of the Seven Years' War:

 Most critically, the importance of clan mothers, who possessed considerable economic and political power within Canadian Iroquois communities, was blithely overlooked by patriarchal European scribes.
-Those references that do exist, show clan mothers meeting in council with their male counterparts to take decisions regarding war and peace and joining in delegations to confront the Onontio [the Iroquois term for the French governor-general] and the French leadership in Montreal, but only hint at the real influence wielded by these women.
+Those references that do exist, show clan mothers meeting in council with their male counterparts to take decisions regarding war and peace and joining in delegations to confront the Onontio [the Haudenosaunee term for the French governor-general] and the French leadership in Montreal, but only hint at the real influence wielded by these women.